atomic14/diy-alexa/README.md

 ESP32 firmware built using Platform.io.
 This runs the neural network trying to detect the wake word (`Marvin`).
 When it hears the wake word it starts recording audio.
 This audio is then transmitted to the server for processing.

-## Server
+## Server - no longer needed

-This receives the audio from the ESP32 and sends it onto Microsoft's Language Understanding Cognitive Service (https://www.luis.ai/) to determine what the instruction is.
+This receives the audio from the ESP32 and sends it onto FaceBooks wit.ai